Updated 29 March 1998. URL is /dean/backcrek.html

 The following is only an introduction.
 The service is covered more fully on the Memorial Service page, telling what each speaker shared.

 I had long wanted to see what a Friends Meeting is like inside.
 The church is painted a warm eggshell.
 The new carpet is teal blue; the pews are pale maple, (I'm guessing.)
 The eight frosted windows let in bright light for a sunny, upbeat afternoon.
 Three potted chrysanthemums and a small vase of mums comprised the decoration.
 The crosses on the pulpit were simple crossed lines, in contrast to the unusual cross I wrote about at Adeline Nall's funeral.
 There are no kneelers.
 The traditional hymn book racks face each seat.
 The hymns in the book seemed uplifting and optimistic, in my short perusal.
 The congregation was very kind to let us use this building while construction is going on.
-The women I met were gracious and friendly.
+The women I met were most gracious and friendly.

 Mattie Sellers played beautiful organ music before and during the service.
 Her song list included